The Flexibility Trap: Rethinking the Value of Arbitrary Order in Diffusion Language Models

 To further validate the robustness of our findings about reasoning boundary in Section~\ref{sec:rethink_value_of_AO}, we conduct extended analyses on the HumanEval benchmark using the LLaDA-Instruct model~\cite{nie2025large}.
-We investigate the impact of temperature, sampling strategies, and decoding block sizes on reasoning performance.
+We investigate the impact of temperature and sampling strategies on reasoning performance.

-\subsection{Temperature analysis.}
+\subsection{Temperature Analysis}

+On HumanEval, we extend Pass@$k$ plot to $k=256$: at temperatures near $1.0$, the crossover between the two modes occurs at relatively large $k$, and the larger budget allows us to examine the comparison beyond it.
 As shown in \cref{fig:passk_comparison_temperature}, the AR mode exhibits a standard pattern: performance peaks at moderate temperatures ($T \approx 0.6$) and degrades when $T > 1.0$, whereas the Arbitrary Order mode attains its peak performance at higher temperatures.

 This observation aligns with the \textit{entropy degradation} mechanism discussed in Section~\ref{sec:rethink_value_of_AO}: the diffusion sampler inherently suppresses uncertainty at critical branching points, thereby requiring higher temperatures to induce sufficient exploration.
-Crucially, even under these optimized settings, the arbitrary order mode fails to match the reasoning potential of the AR mode.
-As illustrated in the ``Optimal'' comparison setting (bottom right of \cref{fig:passk_comparison_temperature}), the best-performing AR configuration still outperforms the optimal arbitrary order baseline in scaling behavior.
-A plausible explanation is that excessively high temperatures in arbitrary order decoding inject noise into tokens that require high determinism (\eg, code syntax or mathematical suffixes), leading to nonsensical outputs and degraded results~\cite{wang2025beyond}.
+Notably, even under these optimized settings, the arbitrary order mode does not match the reasoning potential of the AR mode in our experiments.
+As illustrated in the ``Optimal'' comparison setting (bottom right of \cref{fig:passk_comparison_temperature}), the best-performing AR configuration still shows better scaling behavior than the optimal arbitrary order baseline.
+A plausible explanation is that excessively high temperatures in arbitrary order decoding inject noise into tokens that require high determinism (\eg, code syntax or mathematical suffixes), leading to nonsensical outputs and degraded results~\cite{wang2025beyond,huang2025low}.

-\subsection{Different sampling algorithms.}
+\subsection{Different Sampling Algorithms}